VardhanSuroshi/VardhanSuroshi/README.md

 ### 2. [VLSI Physical Design](https://github.com/VardhanSuroshi/VLSI-Physical-Design-Flow)

 - This project offers an immersive tutorial experienced within the context of the Advanced Physical Design.
 This repo is the continuity of VLSI ASIC Design Flow.
 - Armed with nothing but my trusty keyboard and a lot of tea.
-In this adventure, we'll explore Opensource ASIC Design tool OpenLANE and emerge victorious!
+In this adventure, we'll explore the Opensource ASIC Design tool OpenLANE and emerge victorious!

 ### 3. [16-bit SRAM using Cadence Tool-chain](https://github.com/VardhanSuroshi/Memory-Design-And-Testing)

 - This project involves the designing of a 4X4 (16-bit) SRAM Memory Array and peripheral logics using Cadence Virtuoso.
 - It's like playing with LEGOs, but way cooler😎 and with a lot more frustration!

-### 4. प्रयास (prayaas)
+### 4. प्रयास (Prayaas)

-  - प्रयास is 32-bit RISC-V I-type processor! {Work in progress } Join me on a ride designing, writing coding, debugging, and reaching existential crises.
+  - प्रयास is a 32-bit RISC-V I-type processor! {Work in progress } Currently on a ride designing, writing coding, debugging, and reaching existential crises.
   - Will it work?
 Who knows!
 But hey, it's the journey that counts, right?